marciogameiro/DSGRN_temp/Install.md

 print(DSGRN.__name__)
 ```

-This will tell you the path to the DSGRN the python module loader used, and you can check if it correct.
+This will tell you the path to the DSGRN the python module loader used, and you can check if it is correct.